Geology – the bedrock of the operation

 Although the two deposits, Per Geijer and the Kiruna ore, formed at roughly the same time and lie close to each other, they have most probably formed in different ways.

-“Regardless of whether the processes differ, there are indications that the rock types of the orefields have formed through closely related processes and that, in some way, they fit together.
+“Even if the processes differ, there are signs that the rock types of the orefields formed through closely related processes and that, in some way, they fit together.
 There is reason to assume that Per Geijer and the Kiruna ore may be linked,” concludes Jo Miles.